- WHAT WE DO

 In the age of information and technology, competition for attention and engagement is increasingly fierce.
 People hardly have the time and patience to sit through a three-hour movie, let alone a three-hour training course.
 As technology progresses, our engagement wanes as competition for our attention grows with technology.

 Engaging employees during learning is an ongoing challenge.
 Effective engagement often hinges on how invested an employee is in the success of the business.
-In order to achieve that investment, employees should feel appreciated and satisfied in their work environment.
+To achieve that investment, employees should feel appreciated and satisfied in their work environment.
 Since people have different expectations and methods for satisfaction and appreciation, it can be difficult to achieve universal success in this endeavor.
-Engaging learners in continuing education is an essential step towards the growth and development of any organization.
-An engaged employee actively invests in their job, loves what they do,and contributes happily to the overall well-being of the company.
+Nevertheless, engaging learners in continuing education is an essential step towards the growth and development of any organization.
+An engaged employee actively invests in their job, loves what they do, and contributes happily to the company’s overall well-being.

 To engage a learner, they must be focused.
-Their brain needs to operate in a particular state of mind that fully immerses them into the activity they are performing.
-Engaged learners are typically focused, involved, and enjoy the learning process.
+Their brain needs to operate in a particular state of mind that fully immerses them in performing.
+As a result, engaged learners are typically focused, involved, and enjoy the learning process.

 Learner engagement refers to how actively involved and immersed learners are with the course they are taking.
 For the course to be successful, everyone involved must be engaged.
 This means that there is interaction, cooperation, and consensus among participants and trainers.
 The result is a user experience that is useful and intellectually satisfying.